 Bonus: Perlan

 This is one of Reykjavík’s top attractions.
-Perlan allows you to experience the natural wonders of Iceland from the safety and warmth of a museum, volcanoes included.
+Perlan allows you to experience Iceland’s natural wonders – volcanoes included – from the comfort of a museum.

-Here you could walk through the city’s first and only ice cave, a detailed replica of the inside of a glacier.
-Learn about and take in the dangers and beauty of volcanoes.
+Here you could walk through the city’s first ice cave, a detailed replica of the inside of a glacier.
+Then, learn about the power and beauty of volcanoes.
 And witness the famous Northern Lights at Iceland’s only planetarium.

 Planning your Iceland volcano vacation

 There are many ways to explore Iceland and its volcanic attractions.
-You could opt for a road trip, a city break, a camping adventure, or a private tour.
+You could opt for a road trip, city break, camping adventure, or private tour.

 They’ll suggest volcanic excursions to add to your tour while you explore Iceland at your own pace.
 You’ll also have access to our 24/7 helpline while you’re here.